wdidc/wdidc.org/readme.md

 Visible at http://locker.wdidc.org/

+You may connect to this server via an SFTP client with your user account credentials:

-user: your username
+- user: your username

-host: www.wdidc.org
+- host: www.wdidc.org
+- path: /var/www/locker.wdidc.org/

 ### git